langleylab/brain_rendering_tutorial/brain_atlas.md

-The code in this tutorial is clearly unpolished and may violate a number of good practices, as many complex/long routines can be simplified by breaking them up in simpler functions etc, vectorising, etc. The purpose however is to show the thinking behind it, and to be as explicit and readable as possible without being extremely long.
+The code in this tutorial is clearly unpolished and may violate a number of good practices, as many complex/long routines can be simplified by breaking them up in simpler functions, vectorising, etc. The purpose however is to show the thinking behind it, and to be as explicit and readable as possible without being extremely long.